All Episodes

 And I'm struck by the fact that Hillary, I think, is one fall away from having a major medical problem.

-She's been on it the best I can tell since 2012.
+She's been on it, the best I can tell, since 2012.

-Okay, wait, how do you know?
+Okay, Way, how do you know?

-I've read I've known about it for several years.
+I've written about it for several years.

 I've read about it in 2012.